Manchuria under Ming rule: History

 The Nurgan Regional Military Commission was abolished in 1435, 11 years after the death of the Yongle Emperor, and although the guards continued to exist in Manchuria, the Ming court ceased to have substantial administrative activities there because the heads of local ethnic groups acted as the local officials, and many of the Jurchen villages and guards became semi-hereditary tribes or low-rank duchy.
 After that, these guards and the affairs of Manchuria were managed by the Liaodong Military Commission of Shandong Province.
 Although the Ming government and the Jurchen tribe still engaged in sovereign activities such as paying tribute, the conflicts continued to increase, and the Ming government carried out many encirclement and suppression on the rebellious Jurchen tribe in Manchuria.
-The most important battles were the two "plowing" operations of Manchuria by Chenghua Emperor in 1467 and 1479, and the suppression of Jurchen Atai rebels in 1583.
+The most important battles were the two "plowing" operations of Manchuria by Chenghua Emperor in 1467 and 1479 killing Li Manzhu and greatly diminished the strength of the Jianzhou.
+The suppression of Jurchen Atai rebels continued in 1583.
 Li Chengliang, the commander-in-chief of Liaodong of the Ming Dynasty, mistakenly killed Nurhachi's father and grandfather in this battle with Atai.
 By the late Ming period, Ming political presence in Manchuria had waned considerably, although it continued to give titles to Jurchen chiefs.
 Ironically, however, it was in fact the peoples in this region that caused the downfall of the Ming dynasty.
 Starting in the 1580s, Nurhaci (1558–1626), a Jianzhou Jurchen chieftain who was originally a Ming vassal and officially considered himself a guardian of the Ming border and a local representative of imperial power of the Ming dynasty, started to take actual control of most of Manchuria by unifying other Jurchen tribes over the next several decades.
 In 1592, The Japanese daimyō, Katō Kiyomasa, sent a campaign to invade The Korean province of Hamgyeong and crossed the Duman River to attack The Orangai Jurchens, but met with heavy resistance, which resulted in a complete withdrawal of the Japanese from Jurchen territory.
 In 1616, Nurhachi declared himself the "Bright Khan" of the Later Jin state.
 Two years later he announced the "Seven Grievances" and openly renounced the sovereignty of Ming overlordship and started to fight against the Ming.
 In 1636, the ethnic name "Manchu" was formally adopted and the dynastic name Later Jin was changed to Great Qing, with its original capital situated at Mukden (Shenyang) slightly north of the Willow Palisade that defined the border of the Liaodong region ruled by Ming.
 In 1644, after the Chinese rebel Li Zicheng had overthrown the Ming dynasty, loyalist Chinese general Wu Sangui invited Qing forces to drive Li out of Beijing.
 Qing ruled north China for 40 years until 1683 when they won a civil war against their former loyal vassals in south China, and thereby gained rule over all of China proper.